Dopamine Detox: Reset your brain’s reward system to crave focus and healthy satisfaction over instant gratification."

 • Constant stimulation without purpose

-These actions give fast pleasure but often leave you feeling depleted after the dopamine spike and eventual crash.
+These actions give you fast pleasure but leave you feeling depleted after dopamine spikes, eventually crash.

 Healthy dopamine building: